Humanity & Society, the official journal of the Association for Humanist Sociology, was first

 2. Abstract.
-Print the abstract (150 to 200 words) on a separate page headed by the full article title.
+150 to 200 words on a separate page headed by the full article title.

 3. Personal Reflexive Statement.
 The Personal Reflexive Statement provides an account of the author’s perspectives about and personal commitment to the subject matter of the article.
-It is appropriate to include the author’s experiences as a social activist.
+We require a personal reflexive statement for every manuscript submission.
 Include a Personal Reflexive Statement for each author unless a single statement is appropriate.
-Print the Personal Reflexive Statement(s) (150 to 200 words) on the Abstract page directly below the abstract.
+A 150-200 Personal Reflexive Statement(s) should go directly below the abstract.
 For more information on what a personal reflexive statement is, please see: https://www.humanist-sociology.org/author-guidelines.html

 All submissions should be made electronically at http://mc.manuscriptcentral.com/has.
 Please follow the instructions for creating an account.
 Then the system will walk you through a step-by-step process for manuscript submission.